abhishekkothari09/WebScraping/Clean Wikipedia/readme.md

 * Install Python docx package
     * Open the cmd prompt
     * Type `pip install python-docx`
-* Open the program in any IDE, change the link for 'my_url' variable
+* Run the Clean_wiki.py file.
-* Hit run in any python IDE
+* Paste the link from wikipedia and hit enter.

 ## Output
 * "demo.docx" file is created with the wikipedia page consisting only of text data without the hyperlinks and images.